-East Africa is well-known for producing high-quality coffee and Burundi is not an exception.
-While the yield here, compared to other African countries, is very small, Burundi coffee farmers pay exceptional attention to detail.
+East Africa is well-known for producing high-quality coffee, and Burundi is no exception.
+You’ll find the small, mountainous country situated between Rwanda, Tanzania, and the Democratic Republic of Congo.
+Though the java yield is small compared to other African countries, Burundi coffee farmers pay exceptional attention to detail.

-Burundi has the second lowest GDP per capita in the world and is considered one of the ten poorest world nations, but the fact that coffee production is a major contributor to the national economy motivates the farmers and provides reasons to develop the coffee cultivation further.
+The African country has the world’s second-lowest GDP per capita and is considered one of the ten poorest nations.
+But, since coffee production significantly contributes to the national economy, farmers are motivated to develop coffee cultivation further.

 At a Glance: Best Burundi Coffee

-Coffee cultivation in this small country began in the 1930s when the Belgians brought the first arabica coffee plants into the region.
-While today, there are some robusta varieties grown in Burundi, the majority of the plants remain arabica coffee beans.
+Coffee cultivation in Burundi began in the 1930s when the Belgians brought the first arabica coffee plants to the region.
+Though some robusta varieties grow in the small country today, most of the plants there remain arabica.

-Burundi’s coffee industry faced some serious challenges especially due to political instability, these are finally beginning to smooth out.
-Nowadays, more than 800,000 Burundi families are involved in coffee growing.
-These smallholders average at around 250 trees each and more often than not produce other crops and livestock alongside the coffee beans.
+The Burundian coffee industry has had its fair share of struggles due to political instability, but thankfully, things are beginning to smooth out.
+Nowadays, more than 800,000 families are involved in the farming of coffee there.
+These smallholders average around 250 trees each and, more often than not, produce other crops and livestock besides coffee beans.

 Quick Summary: Best Burundi Coffee